-Anji Mountain has been a supporter of Habitat for Humanity St. Louis and Habitat for Humanity of St. Charles County since 2013.
-Since then, we have donated more than $250,000 in home decor items to The Restore which is dedicated to reusing and repurposing donated goods and diverting items from landfills in order to lessen civilization’s impact on the environment.
+Anji Mountain has been a constant and committed supporter of Habitat for Humanity in the metropolitan St. Louis region since 2013.
+As a long term partner, we have just completed a multi-year giving commitment of more than $275,000 in home decor items to The Restore which is dedicated to reusing and repurposing donated goods and diverting items from landfills in order to lessen the societal impact on the environment.

 Our support aligns with our core principles and has not gone unnoticed.
 Leah Crowe, communications manager for the St. Charles County Habitat for Humanity shares that “Over the past 5 years Habitat St. Charles has built or renovated 32 homes.
 In addition, our new Homebuyer Readiness Financial Education program has reached 50 people who are getting financially fit to become successful homeowners.
 More than 170 individual lives have been improved with regard to housing, finances and a brighter future.
 The support of Anji Mountain made this possible.
 We cannot build homes and transform lives without great and generous partners like you.”

 Engagement Manager at Habitat for Humanity, Lorie Kehoe, states that “Anji Mountain has made so many awesome donations to the ReStore that our regulars ask for the rugs by name—customers are constantly asking when the next donation is coming.
 They know that they are getting great quality products from a company that really cares about the community.”
 She further commented, “When a company provides ongoing support to the ReStore, they are serving the mission of Habitat for Humanity; Anji Mountain continues to prove that community is a priority.”